 Inbound meets the needs of your buyers (and the new way they’re buying)

-Put your head in the mind of the buyer here in 2016.
+Put your head in the mind of this year's buyer.

 If I am a technology start-up business and I need to find a lawyer to sort out my intellectual property legal needs, what would be my first action?